brucemcpherson/cDataHandlerRest/dependencies.md

 # Google Apps Script Project: cDataHandlerRest
-This repo (cDataHandlerRest) was automatically updated on 02 March 2015 19:31:54 GMT by GasGit
+This repo (cDataHandlerRest) was automatically updated on 09 June 2015 19:07:17 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cDataHandlerRest